Economic Package hangs in the balance

 The government on last Friday announced multi-pronged Economic Stabilization Package with the aim of healing sinking economy.
 Out of four pillars, its two columns are jolting due to security uncertainty in the country, which peaked on Saturday with suicide attack on the Marriott International Hotel, located a few hundred yards away from the Parliament and the Presidency.

-So much so, there were reports that the visiting team of International Monetary Fund excluding its head, Juan Carlos Di Tata who was still in Islamabad, left Pakistan on security grounds, which was earlier scheduled to depart on Wednesday.
+So much so, there were reports that the visiting team of International Monetary Fund excluding its head, Juan Carlos Di Tata who was still in

 However, a top official of the Finance Ministry said the team went back as per schedule.
-The team was here to give its evaluation on current economic situation and the top official said the IMF submitted its brief report, which found everything normal with Pakistan economic package.
+The team was here to give its evaluation on current economic situation and the top official said the IMF submitted its brief report, which found everything normal with

 Financing widening current account deficit - the most important element of the package, the government is eying on attracting foreign investment.
 According to the plan, the government would privatize the oil, gas and power sectors on a fast track basis.
 The government wants to bridge budget deficit by issuing government commercial papers and Pakistan Investment Bonds - the second significant point.